Marion Curtis

 Tutor

-Marion CurtisMarion Curtis has interests in many forms of textiles including weaving and bobbin lace.
-She taught art and design technology for over 30 years and more recently concentrating on her own design work and working to commission.
-Marion would describe herself as a ‘Modern Quilter’ where old designs are invigorated with contemporary fabrics.
-A regular participant in Cambridge Open Studios, a member of the newly formed Cambs Modern Quilt Guild (CMQG) and committee member of Cambridge Quilters.
-With her art and design background, Marion feels very confident she can draw out the ‘designer’ in you.
+Marion CurtisMarion Curtis is a qualified teacher with a degree in Textile Design.
+Her interests include many forms of textiles including weaving and bobbin lace.
+She taught art and design technology for over 30 years and more recently has been concentrating on her own design work and working to commission.
+Marion would describe herself as a ‘Modern Quilter’ and enjoys using improvisational techniques.
+Opening her studio to the public every year through Cambridge Open Studios, Marion is an active member of Cambridge Quilters and often gives talks and runs workshops.
+With her art and design background Marion feels very confident she can bring out the ‘designer’ in you.